overte-org/overte-docs-sphinx/docs/source/host/configure-settings/audio-settings.rst

 Audio is an integral part of a visitor's experience in your domain.
 Quality audio is essential for easy communication between real people, and it has a meaningful impact on a user's sense of immersion and presence in the world.

-You define exactly how Vircadia's 3D immersive, stereo audio is implemented in your domain.
+You define exactly how Overte's 3D immersive, stereo audio is implemented in your domain.
 Not only can you control the audio mixer's server configuration to a certain degree, you have full control over the attenuation and reverb levels throughout the entire domain.
 By defining zones, you can define sound-proof areas for private meetings and amplified stages for presentations.
 All of this is possible by changing the audio settings in your domain settings.

 .. contents:: On This Page
     :depth: 2